splunk/public-o11y-docs/metrics-and-metadata/metrics-finder-metadata-catalog.rst

                     :width: 100%
                     :alt: This image shows an example of a dimension key search result.

             * Enter the complete dimension or custom property key-value pair.
 For example, enter ``host.name:appsvr01``.
-Observability Cloud displays all the metrics, metadata (dimensions, properties, and tags), and data links associated with the key-value pair.
+Observability Cloud displays all the metrics, metadata, and data links associated with the key-value pair.

                 .. image:: /_images/images-metrics/metadata-catalog-pair-view.png
                     :width: 100%